On the Limitations of Fractal Dimension as a Measure of Generalization: Grid Experiments and Correlations

-\paragraph{Partial Correlation.} Given the influence of the hyperparameters on both generalization and PH dimensions, and the inability to fully capture this behavior using the mean granulated Kendall rank correlation coefficient, we study partial correlations given a set of underlying hyperparameters.
-The methodology proceeds as follows.
-Suppose $X$ and $Y$ are our variables of interest and $Z$ is a multivariate variable influencing both of them.
-The partial correlation between $X$ and $Y$ given $Z$ is computed as the correlation between residuals of the regressions of $X$ with $Z$ and $Y$ with $Z$.
-If the correlation between $X$ and $Y$ can be fully explained by $Z$, then the correlation computed on the residuals should yield a low coefficient.
-In addition to computing this quantity, to report the statistical significance of our findings, we conduct a non-parametric permutation-type hypothesis test for the assumption that the partial correlation is equal to zero.
-Transferred to our setting, this null hypothesis implies that there is no causal relationship between PH dimensions and generalization, since the correlation observed can be partially explained by other hyperparameters.
+\looseness=-1 Given the correlation between learning rate/batch size ratio and generalization gap, we study partial correlations to isolate the influence of these hyperparameters on the observed correlation between generalization and PH dimensions.
+Suppose $X$ and $Y$ are our variables of interest and $Z$ is a multivariate variable.
+The partial correlation between $X$ and $Y$ given $Z$ is the correlation between the residuals of the regressions of $X$ with $Z$ and of $Y$ with $Z$.
+If the correlation between $X$ and $Y$ can be fully explained by $Z$, then the partial correlation should yield a low coefficient.
+To report statistical significance, we conduct a non-parametric permutation-type hypothesis test for the assumption that the partial correlation is equal to zero.
+In our setting, the null hypothesis implies the correlation observed between generalization and PH dimensions is explained by the influence of other hyperparameters.